 File S4.
 Distance from B. cinerea transcripts to top SNP hits.
 Dataset includes the lowest 50 P-values of SNP-transcript associations and the top 50 effect size estimates (beta) of SNP-transcript associations.
 Distance column indicates whether SNP and transcript are on separate chromosomes (trans), or if on the same chromosome (cis), the distance between the SNP and the transcript center.

 Figure S1.
 Distribution of number of associations and P-values for SNP-transcript associations.
 B. cinerea transcripts with significant SNP associations (1,616 total) are a and c, A. thaliana transcripts with significant SNP associations (5,213 total) are b and d.
 In a and b, histograms depict the distribution of number of significant SNP associations per each transcript.
-In c and d, boxplots encompass the top 1 SNP associated with each transcript.
+In c and d, histograms encompass the top 1 SNP associated with each transcript.
 Box edges delimit the first and third quartile, the thick center line delimits the median.
 Whiskers extend to 1.5 times the interquartile range and additional points indicate outliers.

 Figure S2.
 Manhattan-type plot of GEMMA results of transcriptome-wide B. cinerea expression phenotypes.
 Each point represents a single transcript-SNP P-value of association.
 Panel a is a Manhattan-type plot of the top 1 SNP hit per B. cinerea transcript on Col-0 A. thaliana.
 Panel b is a Manhattan-type plot of the top 1 SNP hit per A. thaliana transcript when infected by B. cinerea.